erannuc/germline_pipeline_v7/README.md

 ```

-## Combining files to create a single file of variants which passe the statistical and coverage tests from all chunks <a name="combine_filtered_files"></a>
+## Combining files to create a single file of variants which pass the statistical and coverage tests from all chunks <a name="combine_filtered_files"></a>

 Within the working directory where the variants which passed the previous step are located, type:
 ```